Data Guide

 Inflation data source and usage

 Inflation mode uses official CPI series from public institutions: BLS for the United States and ONS for the United Kingdom.
+BLS has published CPI-U monthly since January 1947, making it one of the longest-running official consumer price series in the world.
+ONS publishes UK CPI monthly from January 1988.

 This is intentionally different from market return tools.
 The inflation calculator is focused on purchasing power translation between years.

 It compares CPI index levels between your selected dates and shows what the same amount of money represents in the target year.
+For example, if US CPI stood at 172 in 2005 and 315 in 2025, then $10,000 in 2005 had the same purchasing power as approximately $18,310 in 2025.

 For usability and transparency, dates are bounded to available CPI years rather than extended with guessed future inflation values.